Serch60/GameShop-Java-SQL-CRUD/README.md

 # GameShop-Java-SQL-CRUD
-Little application using Java & SQL, and for personal practice.
+Little application using Java & SQL for personal practice.